Dell-Networking/PoC-DES-plus-InfluxDB-Grafana-Telegraf-Monitoring/README.md

 This repository is focusing on SONiC-telemetry setup using Telegraf plug-in running on DES SONiC.
 Telegraf stream data to Prometheus dB and Grafana is use to make information human readable.
 All aspects of this configuration can be customized.

-please read "procedure" file first, this explain the step-by-step tasks needed
+please read "Procedure" file first, this explain the step-by-step tasks needed

+[Procedure]Procedure

 ## 📋 Requirements